 This is consistent with avoiding zero-sum outcomes and achieving win/win for Microsoft, the competitor (now a partner) and of course their clients.
-He was investing for the long-term in a world of unprecedented change, where the rules of the game are constantly evolving.
+Nadella is investing for the long-term, in a world of unprecedented change, where the rules of the game are constantly evolving.

-Contrast that with the many times that we have seen people approaching everything to win and for someone else to lose.
+Contrast that with people approaching everything to win and for someone else to lose.
 At times these players of the finite, zero-sum game, are rising stars who typically haven’t failed at anything important to date.
-Perhaps they have only led people in the good times, the peace time, so they don’t realise the success isn’t just theirs and they aren’t being grounded by a strong boss, mentor or coach.
+Perhaps they have only led people in the good times, the peacetime, so they don’t realise the success isn’t just theirs and they aren’t being grounded by a strong boss, mentor or coach.
 When their hot run inevitably runs out (it always will in the end) they don’t have the support as they have been too busy focused on the short-term winning, their number one priority being themselves.
 Their lack of longer-term vision hurts them and their fall from grace is hard and often they are unable to recover.

 If you enjoyed reading this article, then please share it with someone in your network who might appreciate it, like a friend, family member, or coworker.